kcasi/hello-world/README.md

 # hello-world
 Iniciando GitHUB
-I am a new developer and I am try learn about git and more technologies, like rest, to work with both.
+I am try learning about git and more technologies, like rest, to work with both.